-Americans Came to Fight in Afghanistan — Another Came to Die
+Americans Came to Fight in Afghanistan — Another Came to Die | www.ozy.com

 Lindh was a member of the Ansar Brigades — otherwise known as 055 — which were al-Qaida’s primary combat arm prior to 9/11.
 For years, the Ansar Brigades fought alongside the Taliban in Afghanistan, and now the groups were united against American forces.

-The Taliban had no use for Lindh, since he couldn’t speak Pashtun or Farsi.
+The Taliban had no use for Lindh, since he couldn’t speak Pashto or Farsi.

 Lindh, a pious Muslim who converted at the age of 16, maintains that he never intended to fight against Americans.
 With his family’s blessing, he left the U.S. to study Arabic in Yemen just a year before the 9/11 attacks.
 It was there that he concluded that a Muslim had to do more than read the Quran and pray.
 He went to Pakistan to train in an Islamic paramilitary program, hoping to “liberate” Kashmir and establish an Islamic caliphate.

 But Lindh’s military trainers realized that he wasn’t fit enough to battle the Indian army, so they advised him to fight in Afghanistan against the less formidable Northern Alliance.
-The only problem was that the Taliban had no use for Lindh, since he couldn’t speak Pashtun or Farsi.
+The only problem was that the Taliban had no use for Lindh, since he couldn’t speak Pashto or Farsi.
 In their eyes, Lindh was an Arabic-speaking foreigner who should fight alongside foreign jihadis.

 Fast forward to the prison uprising in Qala-i-Jangi, where Spann interrogated Lindh just minutes before the former was killed.
 As the battle raged, Lindh played dead in the courtyard for hours after he was shot in the thigh.
 He eventually crawled into the basement where some 300 Taliban fighters were hiding.
 The Northern Alliance tried to chase them out by throwing grenades into the shaft.
 They then flooded the basement, drowning dozens of Taliban fighters.
 Lindh, using a stick to keep himself afloat, survived.